Website SEO Issues: Common Problems & How to Fix Them

 Fix:

-- Write unique, keyword-rich meta descriptions and title tags for every page.
+Write unique, keyword-rich meta descriptions and title tags for every page to improve click-through rates.

-- Use Yoast SEO (WordPress) or Rank Math to optimize meta tags.
+Use SEO plugins like Yoast SEO (for WordPress) or Rank Math to optimize meta tags efficiently.

 Issue: Keyword Stuffing